 On May 14, 2020 the United States Senate voted to renew surveillance powers of the Foreign Intelligence Surveillance Act (FISA).
 If approved by the House, and President Trump, it means U.S. law enforcement can access significant personal information.

 Enacted in 1978 during the Cold War, the United States authorized FISA.
 The Act gives more power to investigators for gathering evidence on threat actors.
 In 2001, the act received a boost with the passing of the Patriot Act, allowing surveillance of U.S. residents.
 The Patriot Act also permitted access of digital data and record types that had not existed in 1978.
-Since then, majority of the Patriot Act provisions were renewed in 2015, under the Freedom Act.
+Since then, the majority of the Patriot Act provisions were renewed in 2015, under the Freedom Act.
 A breakdown of the Patriot Act, Freedom Act, and FISA provides more details on the laws and how they’ve evolved.

 What does FISA’s renewal mean for residents of the United States?
 What types of information can government investigators see under FISA?
 Are there measures can users take to proactively protect their privacy?
 Assuming FISA gets House approval, here’s what to keep an eye on.